 The reason why General Yuan did this was unclear; some said he already secretly surrendered to Manchu, some believed that he was better at defending a city, and others thought he was afraid to lose because he had fewer soldiers than Manchu, or he was just waiting for a good opportunity to attack.

-Anyway, Yuan didn’t ambush the Manchu army in other cities as Sun Chengzong had planned; this made Manchu troop soon arrived outside of Beijing City.
+Anyway, Yuan didn’t ambush the Manchu army in other places that Sun Chengzong had planned; this made Manchu troop soon arrived outside of Beijing City.

 Therefore, the Manchu army occupied four other cities surrounding Beijing, waiting for other opportunities to attack this capital.

-Invincible Marshal Sun Chengzong, Savior of Ming Empire
+Invincible Sun Chengzong - the Savior of the Ming Empire

-Then, Sun Chengzong who was now already 66 years old, led only 27 people and rushed into the battlefront city near Beijing.
+Sun Chengzong, who was now already 66 years old, then led only 27 people and rushed into the battlefront city near Beijing.

-He used a few months to organize his former aggressive generals and cavalry troops, who now only respected and listened to Yuan and Sun and then started to prepare to fight back.
+He used a few months to comfort and organize his former aggressive generals and cavalry troops that only listened to Yuan and Sun, and then started to prepare to fight back.

-This remarkable commander led his troop, successfully defeated, and expelled the Manchu army back outside of the Great Wall; Sun Chengzong took back the lost cities with the speed of one city per day.
+He led Ming's troops, successfully defeated and expelled the Manchu army back outside of the Great Wall; Sun Chengzong took back the lost cities with the speed of one city per day.

-After that, Sun Chengzong was nominated as the chief commander again, to reinforce and expand the Line of Defense that he built before, and led his troop to fight against the Manchu army.
+After that, Sun Chengzong was nominated as the chief commander again, to reinforce and expand the Line of Defense that he built before, and led his troop to defend the empire.

-Later, another military site that Sun Chengzong constructed was attacked and defeated by Manchu; then, some people blamed Sun Chengzong for being "radical" on constructions and having implemented wrong commands.
+Later, another military site that Sun Chengzong constructed was attacked and defeated by Manchu; then, some people blamed Sun Chengzong for being "radical" on constructions and having implemented wrong policies.

 Sun Chengzong was forced to resign again.